mbkers/ship-trajectory-prediction/README.md

    - The data is also rescaled to the range [0,1].
 9. Save data

-Secondly, run the script [s_net_encoder_decoder.m](s_net_encoder_decoder.m).
+Secondly, choose from one of two models:

+The script [s_net_stacked_bilstm.m](s_net_stacked_bilstm.m) is a stacked BiLSTM model that is defined as a `dlnetwork` object.
+(This is an early model developed at the beginning of the project.)

-This script creates, trains and tests a recurrent sequence-to-sequence encoder-decoder model with attention for ship trajectory prediction.
+The script [s_net_encoder_decoder.m](s_net_encoder_decoder.m) is a recurrent sequence-to-sequence encoder-decoder model with attention that is defined as a Model Function.
 The encoder-decoder model architecture is shown in [Model details](#model-details).

+(A Model Function is defined using functions rather than a typical MATLAB layer array, layerGraph or `dlnetwork` object.
+For more details on their difference see [here](https://uk.mathworks.com/help/deeplearning/ug/define-custom-training-loops-loss-functions-and-networks.html#mw_7173ce81-4cb6-4221-ac2e-5688aa0fa950).)

-Moreover, the script includes the following steps:
+Moreover, the [s_net_stacked_bilstm.m](s_net_stacked_bilstm.m) script includes the following steps:

+1. Load data
+2. Define the network architecture
+3. Specify training options
+4. Train model
+5. Test model
+6. Make predictions (example)

+Similarly, the [s_net_encoder_decoder.m](s_net_encoder_decoder.m) script includes the following steps:

 1. Load data
 2. Preprocess data